 - Our survey and feedback babe, Liz, who handles these essential details with skill and style.

 - Our translator, Joh, whose flair for le français cochon is très apprécié!

-- Our new web wizards, who are taking up the Harvest website torch starting this year.
+- Our new web wizards, Cassandra and T., who are taking up the Harvest website torch starting this year.

 As well, we have an amazing middle management team that goes above and beyond on Harvest weekend as well as various points before and after the event.
 They are: